1jour1vin

 About the wine:

 Aeration dispels the animal notes detected on the initial nose.
 This reveals lovely aromas of cooked fruit (strawberry, fig) and a hint of caramel.
-From the first sip, the palate offers a full-bodied texture in harmony with fine, well-integrated tannins that carry the finish well into the aftertaste.
+From the first sip, the palate offers a full-bodied texture that harmonizes with fine, well-integrated tannins that carry the finish well into the aftertaste.

 About the estate:

-In 2000, Matthias Roblin took over this family estate, whose origins date back to the 18th century.
+In 2000, Matthias Roblin took over this family estate, which dates back to the 18th century.
 His brother Émile joined him six years later.
 The vineyard covers 19 hectares and is managed using “sustainable farming practices with a focus on organic methods.”

 Wine Enthusiast